Free Stars: Children of Infinity

 Free Stars: Children of Infinity is an open world space game, and the upcoming sequel to The Ur-Quan Masters (also known as Free Stars: The Ur-Quan Masters or Star Control II).
 The game began development in 2021 under Pistol Shrimp, a new studio co-founded by Star Control creators Fred Ford, Paul Reiche, Ken Ford and Dan Gerstein.
-As the copyright holders in the original story, Reiche and Ford intend to continue the saga from the previous games' events.
+As the copyright holders of the original story, Reiche and Ford intend to continue the saga from the previous games' events.
+Demo version, titled "Battles in the Beyond", which includes only a melee game-mode (battles between ships), was launched on September 8, 2026, with showcase trailer published on July 28, 2026.